franknowinski/stock-gains-gem/README.md

 ### Stock Lookup

-Finally, look up any stock on the market by enter the stock ticker.
+Finally, look up any stock on the market by entering the stock ticker.
 To view multiple stocks, separate the stock tickers with a space.

 ![](screenshots/stock_lookup.png)